Rosa Nduati-Mutero

 1. Background

-Rosa consistently handles significant cross border transactions and has acted on most of the major consolidation deals in the region, including Equity Group on its acquisition of 79% of the share capital of ProCredit Bank in DRC, Equity Group in the acquisition of 66.53% stake in Banque Commercial Du Congo (BCDC), the oldest bank in DRC, Giro Commercial Bank on its sale of the entire issued share capital to I&M Holdings, Diamond Trust Bank in the acquisition of Habib Bank and Access Bank in connection with the acquisition of 100% of the shares of Transnational Bank.
+Rosa consistently handles significant cross border transactions and has acted on many of the major consolidation deals in the region, including Equity Group in the acquisition of 66.53% stake in Banque Commercial Du Congo (BCDC), the oldest bank in DRC and its acquisition of assets from Spire Bank in Kenya, for the Ministry of Finance, Ethiopia in connection with the proposed partial privatisation of Ethio-telecom and advising Access Bank in connection with the acquisition of shares in Finibanco in Angola and a proposed acquisition of a bank in Togo with operations in 12 countries.

 Leading worldwide legal directories consistently recognise Rosa as a leading lawyer.
 She is well regarded for her involvement in sophisticated transactions by Chambers Global, Legal 500, IFLR 1000, among other directories.
 Rosa was rated one of the region’s “top women under 40” by Kenya’s leading business newspaper, Business Daily.